joelwetzel/Hubitat-AudioVideo/README.md

 This was surprisingly difficult.
 (Shockingly, Apple doesn't have this built into HomeKit.
 Even weirder, your AppleTV devices DO show up in HomeKit, but are only useful for play/pause.
 You can't turn the device on and off.)

 Different people have tried and published different api integrations over time.
 Some of these have stopped working eventually, as Apple changes things in tvOS.
-But, I found a great starting point at https://github.com/HuJohner/homebridge-appletv.
+But, I found a plugin that currently works at: https://github.com/HuJohner/homebridge-appletv.

 HuJohner has built a homebridge plugin that can control power on AppleTV, as well as some other commands.
 I did make my own fork at https://github.com/joelwetzel/homebridge-appletv, and added a little state-caching logic, to improve reliability.
-(I found that it could forget the state of the Apple TV if the HomeBridge restarted, or in other edge cases.)
+(I've sent it as a PR to HuJohner.)

 HuJohner's code requires the HomeBridge to have PyATV installed.
 This can be tricky, but we figured out the process here:  https://github.com/HuJohner/homebridge-appletv/issues/1